 If the special master concludes after investigation and review that there is no probable cause to believe that an attorney has violated Rule 83.6(c), or that the Court en banc should await the disposition of another proceeding against the attorney under investigation, the special master must file with the Court en banc a report containing recommendations for disposition—whether by dismissal, admonition, or deferral—and setting forth the reasons.

 Once a disciplinary investigation is initiated, if the Court en banc does not appoint an attorney to serve as special master, the Court en banc must undertake its own investigation.
 If the Court en banc determines that there is probable cause to believe that an attorney has violated Rule 83.6(c), the Court en banc must serve on the attorney under investigation an order that contains a short and plain statement of each ground for discipline and that directs the respondent to show cause why he or she should not be disciplined.
 The respondent may, within 30 days, file an answer identifying any disputed issues of fact and any matters in mitigation.

+At any stage in the process, the Court en banc may instead refer the matter to the disciplinary authorities for the appropriate state bar.
+The Court en banc may conclude that a disciplinary investigation is not warranted and that no disciplinary action will be taken.

 Selecting Discipline.